Inspiring resident shares her story for International Women's Day

 International Women’s Day is a day to recognise, reflect and celebrate women’s achievements.
 It’s also a day to raise awareness and act now for equality.
 A story that truly represents what the day stands for is Cheryl Patchett, an inspiring woman who shows us that we can do anything we put our minds to.
 Her story is an example of rising above the negatives and taking on challenges, pushing forward to a positive and equal future.

-69-year-old Cheryl Patchett has been a resident at our Dovetree residential aged care community for three years.
+Sixty-nine year old Cheryl Patchett has been a resident at our Dovetree residential aged care community for three years.
 Cheryl became a quadriplegic when she was just 17 years old in 1968 from a shooting incident.
 It’s been a challenge and a battle over the last fifty-two years, however Cheryl is still smiling and finds beauty every day in life.

 Cheryl grew up in the Rockhampton region.
 She left school at the age of 14 and was ready to go out into the world and work.
 Before the incident Cheryl was working as a carer for a woman who lost both her legs from diabetes.
 “I’m the type of person that goes with the flow quite easily.
 I’m Christian and that helps a lot.
 I have faith in God” says Cheryl.